 Yes, we are electricity.
 This is why most of the human body is comprised of water – because it is the best conductor of electricity.
 This energy is what breathes life into our bodies primarily via the nervous system (which is of course, electrical) but we also have an energy field that spans beyond the physical self, known as the “aura”.

 Understanding power from this perspective then means that it is only ever internal or of the Self.
 It is not something outside of us that we must obtain in order to feel ‘powerful’.
 For those who feel powerless, and who are not aware (and some are not interested in becoming aware because then they would have no excuse for not changing their ways) that it only ever comes from within, it is very easy or even normal to go seeking it elsewhere.
-Often this involves taking other peoples’ energy which is abusive (e.g. controlling others via violence, criticism, threats and so on; taking their money via deceptive means; cruelty; manipulation etc).
+This often involves taking other peoples’ energy which is abusive (e.g. controlling others via violence, criticism, threats and so on; taking their money via deceptive means; cruelty; manipulation etc).

 The most important thing to remember to stay connected to the energy that powers through us essentially giving us life, is to embody it by staying connected to ourselves.
 The easiest way to do this, is to follow our true passions in daily life.
 This does not simply mean doing work that we enjoy – anything that brings us joy (as long as it is not abusive) is enough to help us unite with the core of our being.